bcapptain/Graypot/README.md

 ### Graylog Dashboard
 ![Graylog Dashboard](Screenshots/GraylogDashboard.png)
-*Example dashboard showing attack statistics, geographic distribution of attackers, and common usernames used in SSH login attempts*
+*Example dashboard showing attack statistics, geographic distribution of attackers, and common usernames used in SSH login attempts.
+This dashboard can be imported using the provided Content Pack - see [Graylog Content Pack](#graylog-content-pack) section.*

 ### Search Results
 ![Search Interface](Screenshots/GraylogSearch.png)
-*Detailed view of individual SSH login attempts with full metadata including source IPs, usernames, and client details*
+*Detailed view of individual SSH login attempts with full metadata including source IPs, usernames, and client details.
+Configure your field names as described in the [Graylog Content Pack](#graylog-content-pack) section for optimal visualization.*

 ## Why Graypot?